 A mid-nineteenth century barn still stands toward the rear of the original property.

 The house was probably built by Seth Russell, who owned the property in the late 1790s.
 For about 30 years in the early 19th century it was owned by well-known local innkeeper Asahel Pomeroy.
-Asahel Pomeroy's father was the locally famous blacksmith and Revolutionary war soldier Seth Pomeroy, whose anvil, musket and beartrap are owned by Historic Northampton.
+Asahel Pomeroy's father was the locally famous blacksmith and Revolutionary war soldier Seth Pomeroy, whose anvil, beartrap and cowbell are owned by Historic Northampton.
 When Pomeroy fell on hard times, the house was sold, and it had a series of short-term owners until 1856, when it was bought by Susan Lorinda Brigham Munroe, wife of Henry Shepherd, the same year in which her son Thomas was born.
 We do not know why the house is in Susan's name rather than Henry's, but it seems possible that it was bought with money from her dowry.